gmrandazzo/DeepMatrixInversion/README.md

 Once you have trained your model, you can use it to perform matrix inversion on new input matrices.
 The command for inference is dmxinvert, which takes an input matrix and outputs its inverse.

+WARNING: dmxinvert can invert a matrix bigger than the one used to train the model through the Sherman-Morrison-Woodbury matrix block inversion formula.
+This feature works only with matrices whose block size can be divided by the model training block size without reminder.
+The feature is highly experimental and may need to be revised.

 ```
 dmxinvert --inputmx <input_matrix_file> --inverseout <output_csv_file> --model <model_path>
 ```